Cell: 609-468-9324 (609-HOT-YEAH)

 See below, the Laffer curve (Source: Wikipedia).
 There is an optimal tax rate for maximizing tax revenue.
 When tax rates are lower than an optimal rate, the government is leaving money on the table.
 When tax rates are higher than optimal, economic agents change their behavior to avoid taxes, and the government is caught overplaying their hand.
 The Laffer Curve might look familiar from Ben Stein’s boring economics class scene in the movie “Ferris Bueller’s Day Off”.

-Yes and no. Technically yes because mortgage interest on a house isn’t really a business expense, but no because a landlord gets to write off the interest.
+Yes and no. Technically yes because mortgage interest on a primary residence isn’t really a business expense, but no because a landlord gets to write off the interest.
 It is not crazy to give homeowners the same treatment as landlords even though mortgage interest isn’t really a business expense.
 The government allows homeowners to deduct mortgage interest on primary residence from their ordinary income tax up to a certain amount.
 There are many societal benefits for giving this little tax break for homeowners.
 It helps distribute wealth and capital appreciation across the middle and lower-middle class through homeownership instead of those gains being reserved for people with more cash to invest.
 The good part about pwnership society is that people care about what they own.
 I want to live in a world where more people have skin in the game, and a piece of the pie.

 Note- Again, please consult a CPA for any tax matters.
 I am not a CPA or an attorney.

 Yes and no. Eyeballing it, I would guess about half of the wealth in this world was derived from smart decisions and hard work, and the other half from theft and fraud.
 You have the cumulative hard work and planning of employees, business owners, and independents going back a very long time.
 You also have organized crime, slavery, etc, which makes up the other half of all wealth accumulated in this world.
-It is not healthy to write off the system as entirely messed up and unlivable, but it is also unhealthy to be one of those people (mostly people born rich) who think the financial system is fair and just.
+It is not healthy to write off the system as entirely messed up and unlivable, but it is also unhealthy to be one of those people (mostly people born rich or talented) who think the financial system is fair and just.
 It is not.

 Money is a proxy for other things.
 While acknowledging that the financial system is a little messed up, some of the struggles people attribute to that system are personal and social struggles they would endure anyway if they lived completely outside the financial system.
 If you lived on an island alone, at a co-op, or even if you individually control a means of production, you will still struggle with not having enough, the work being too hard, and living with the animals.